Christophe Psyché

-Christophe Charles Steven René Psyché (born 28 July 1988) is a French footballer who plays as a defender for Tromsø.
+Christophe Charles Steven René Psyché (born 28 July 1988) is a French footballer who plays as a defender, and who last played for Tromsø.
 He has previously played for Baník Ostrava, Sogndal, HamKam, Løv-Ham and Oslo City.

 Career

 Psyché was born in Cannes and he started his career with Oslo City.

 After short spells with Løv-Ham, Kristiansund and HamKam, Psyché joined Sogndal in 2014.
 He made his debut for Sogndal in a 1-3 defeat against Odd.

 On 18 January 2018, Psyché signed a two-year deal with Czech team FC Baník Ostrava, before going back to former club Kristiansund.

+After four seasons at Tromsø, the club confirmed that Psyche's contract would not be extended, and his time at the club would come to and end after the 2024 season.